-The bonding system is a thermally tempered glass or laminated glass bonded to the structure of the vessel using an adhesive.
+The bonding system is a thermally tempered glass or laminated glass bonded to the structure of the vessel using an approved adhesive.
 The high-strength elastic adhesives are designed to absorb the dynamic stress and thermal movements that are incurred on the marine window.

 Marine Glass Products

 Garibaldi Glass provides architectural glass to your custom pattern, color and glass type.
 Our Ceramic frit is pigmented glass enamel permanently fused to the glass surface, through the tempering process at temperatures in excess of 1200F.
 This product is available in solid, and translucent colors.
 Ceramic frit is available in monolithic, laminated, and insulated units.